Open archaeology, open source?

 None 60 12.1%

 Where applicable, we obtained more detailed information about each repository’s contents and contribution histories from the GitHub API (application programming interface).
-Our analysis incorporates data on 407 repositories, comprising 145548 commits, 1920 issues/pull requests, and 22303 from 561 distinct users, as well as repository metadata on programming languages used, licensing, stars and forks, and so on.
+Our analysis incorporates data on 407 repositories4, 145548 commits, 1920 issues/pull requests, and 22303 from 561 distinct users, as well as repository metadata on programming languages used, licensing, stars and forks, and so on.

-We opted to only collect repository data from GitHub because it is the most popular forge platform used by open-archaeo projects (Table 2).
-This means that projects that do not use version control (12% of the total), or host it elsewhere (5% of the total), are excluded from these parts of the analysis, though we were still able to perform an analysis of their contents and authorship from the data compiled in open-archaeo itself.
-We also cannot include collaboration through offline or private channels, or forms of collaboration we do not know about.
-We did not directly observe or interview archaeological software developers, though our conclusions do draw heavily from our experience as members of that community ourselves.
-Our earliest data is from 2005 and our study can say little about collaborative software development in archaeology before this point, though we know there was a significant amount of it (Ducke 2013; Whallon 1972).
+That being said, we cannot account for practices that occur through offline or private channels, or forms of collaboration we do not know about.
+We did not directly observe or interview archaeological software developers, though our conclusions do draw heavily from our experience as members of that community ourselves.5 Our earliest data is from 2005 and our study can say little about collaborative software development in archaeology before this point, though we know there was a significant amount of it (Ducke 2013; Whallon 1972).

 The quantitative analyses and figures presented here were generated with R version 4.3.1 (2023-06-16) (R Core Team 2023).
 The full data and code is available in the compendium that accompanies this paper (Roe and Batist 2024).